amortimer20/sehs-io/src/pages/c-sharp-fundamentals/activities/2-7-number-guessing-game.md

 ### Introduction

-All sorts of simple, but fun programs can be created with a few simple loops and if statements.
-For example, this simple little guessing game can be created with a basic while loop.
+Creating fun and engaging programs doesn't always require complex coding—sometimes a few simple loops and if statements can do the trick.
+In this activity, you'll design a classic number guessing game using a basic while loop.

 #### Skills to Practice